Purpose and Principles

 Whatever their focus, projects can vary in scale, complexity, and duration but are often multi-disciplinary, drawing upon a diversity of expertise both internally and externally.
 Project teams may consist of conservators, conservation scientists, architects, engineers, and a range of scholars and educators dealing with the conservation of material culture.

 Dissemination and Professional Opportunities

 Many of the didactic resources developed for courses and workshops are available under a Creative Commons license (CC BY-NC-SA) for downloading by educators and learners.
-These materials include syllabi, course descriptions, technical notes, videos, and related resources used in the Institute's courses.
+These materials include syllabi, course descriptions, technical notes, videos, and related resources used in our courses.

 The Collections Department also oversees the operations of the Information Center, and the Conservation Guest Scholar, Postdoctoral Fellowship, and Graduate Internship programs.